A Community of Learners

 And in true princiPALS fashion, Emma and Brittney remind viewers they are not alone in this work.
 The pals share their own stories of growth, as well as identify resources—from books to your children’s teachers—you can use to help build your knowledge of relationship-first strategies.
 They also leave you with helpful homework that will assist you in better understanding your children’s behaviors and your responses to them.

-Listen to “Behavior and Discipline”—as well as other episodes of the princiPALS podcast—on Rowland Hall's website, Apple Podcasts, and Stitcher.
+Listen to “Behavior and Discipline”—as well as other episodes of the princiPALS podcast—on Rowland Hall's website and Apple Podcasts.

 Podcast